-The long-established and widely understood role of the EQAM in the video-on-demand (VoD) and switched-digital-video (SDV) architecture is to receive an IP unicast or multicast stream containing MPEG transport stream packets, and then produce that transport stream on one or more RF outputs for transmission over the hybrid fiber-coax (HFC) cable plant.
+The long-established and widely understood role of the EQAM in the video-on-demand (VoD) and switched-digitalvideo (SDV) architecture is to receive an IP unicast or multicast stream containing MPEG transport stream packets, and then produce that transport stream on one or more RF outputs for transmission over the hybrid fiber-coax (HFC) cable plant.

-The chosen approach for MPEG video support in R-PHY architecture is to have the CCAP-Core perform the vast majority of the EQAM functions and have the RPD perform minimal functions.
-With this in mind, the CCAP-Core receives SPTS or MPTS streams, multiplexes the streams, and generates an MPEG-compliant MPTS stream that is then transported over L2TPv3 to the RPD.
+The chosen approach for MPEG video support in R-PHY architecture is to have the CCAP Core perform the vast majority of the EQAM functions and have the RPD perform minimal functions.
+With this in mind, the CCAP Core receives SPTSs or MPTSs, multiplexes the streams, and generates an MPEG-compliant MPTS that is then transported over L2TPv3 to the RPD.
 The RPD then performs de-jittering to handle the jitter that the intervening network had introduced.

-5.3.1 CCAP-Core Video Functions
+5.3.1 CCAP Core Video Functions

-The CCAP-Core receives SPTS or MPTS streams and outputs MPTS streams.
-It performs a number of functions such as: demultiplexing, PID remapping/filtering, multiplexing, PSI parsing and re-generation, de-jittering, clock recovery and PCR restamping, NULL packet insertion, and encryption as described in [EQAM-VSI].
-After performing all these functions, the CCAP-Core outputs a constant bit rate multiplex output and transports the multiplexed stream over L2TPv3, with up to 10 MPEG packets in one L2TPv3 packet.
+The CCAP Core receives SPTSs or MPTSs and outputs MPTSs.
+It performs a number of functions such as demultiplexing, PID remapping/filtering, multiplexing, PSI parsing and re-generation, de-jittering, clock recovery and PCR restamping, NULL packet insertion, and encryption as described in [EQAM-VSI].
+After performing all these functions, the CCAP Core outputs a constant bit rate multiplex output and transports the multiplexed stream over L2TPv3, with up to 10 MPEG packets in one L2TPv3 packet.

-The CCAP-Core also participates in the required control plane signaling for setup and teardown of sessions as described in [RMI-ERM-EDGE].
+The CCAP Core also participates in the required control plane signaling for setup and teardown of sessions as described in [RMI-ERM-EDGE].